These aren’t your average meatball.

 Now, onto the recipe.

-Arrange the mozzarella on a plate and top with a slice of tomato.
+Turn these meatballs into an appetizer … Arrange 1/2-inch thick slices of fresh mozzarella (little ones) on a plate and top with a slice of plum tomato.
 Cut all of the meatballs in half and stack on top.
 Serve immediately.

 Want to make this more like caprese salad?
 Add a basil leaf to each stack between the tomato and mozzarella.